jnorfolk/Yandex-Music/README.md

 This project also started me off with an imperfect dataset that I preprocessed before starting my analysis.
 The project offered up three hypotheses for me to check.
 I will return and test these hypotheses using sound statistical reasoning now that I am more well-versed in these techniques.

+## Data Usage
+The data is provided by TripleTen and is proprietary, and therefore may not be published.
+It is, however, loaded into the notebook.